-The Northern Fairfield Professionals (NFP), a networking group focusing on people in transition, is meeting Tuesday, June 11, from 5:30 to 8 pm, at the Knights of Columbus building at 46 Church Hill Road behind St Rose church.
-Professionals are welcome to attend for networking, followed by a presentation at 6:15 pm by Melanie Szlucha on “How to Fix a Broken Resume.”
+Northern Fairfield Professionals, a networking group focusing on people in transition, will meet next on Tuesday, October 8, from 5:30 to 8 pm, at the Knights of Columbus building at 46 Church Hill Road.
+Attendance to NFP meetings remains free.
+All are welcome to join the group for networking, followed by a presentation at 6 pm by Elizabeth Kaufman, on “Personal Branding.”

 The state Labor Department threw some cold water Thursday on Connecticut’s optimistic job outlook.
 The department not only reported a 6,000-job decline in August, but scaled back the 11,500-job gain it announced in July by more than 16 percent.
 Despite the job losses, Connecticut’s unemployment rate remained unchanged in August at 8.1 percent.
 That’s because the number of people actively seeking employment also fell last month.

 Governor Dannel P. Malloy announced today that Connecticut is taking another step forward toward achieving a cheaper, cleaner, and more reliable energy future for residents and businesses with the selection of two projects that will generate large amounts of electricity from clean energy sources, helping to achieve renewable energy goals at lower costs to ratepayers.
 The governor said the cost of power from the two projects — a solar installation slated for land in Sprague and Lisbon, and a wind energy farm in Maine — will average under eight cents per kilowatt hour (k/Wh), a price close to matching the cost of power generated from conventional fossil fuel plants and some of the lowest costs ever obtained for solar and wind power in the region.